sahillihas/BioOntoBERT/README.md

 ![Accuracy comparision of different BERT-based models with BioOntoBERT](results.png)

-The above table shows how efficiently BioOntoBERT is outperforming other pre-training BERT models with just 158MB of pre-training data from Biomedical ontologies
+The above table shows how efficiently BioOntoBERT is outperforming other pre-training BERT models with just 158MB of pre-training data from Biomedical ontologies.